 - Preedom of thought

-- Independent thinking
+- lndependent thinking

-- Mathematical Proof Immigration of new minds
+- No Immigration of new minds

-- Risk-taking

-- Non-corrupt bureaucracy
+- No Non-corrupt bureaucracy

-- Solution Financial market and venture capital
+- ⊌ Financial market and venture capital

 These institutions, which nurture innovation, are the real crown jewels of American culture.

 Friedman, T. L., "The Secret of Our Sauce," The New York Times, March 7, 2004